tHeStRyNg/calculator/README.md

 # Calculator

 This is a simple command-line calculator that takes user input for two numbers and performs basic arithmetic operations (addition, subtraction, multiplication, and division).
+Later we integrated a web-server running on port 3000 which delivers the command-line calculator on a browser experience.

 ## Scope
 AI testing and Training for Code Development